open-rsx/rsb-manual/common.rst

    .. note::

-      Only available in the Common Lisp implementation.
+      This option is only available in the Common Lisp implementation.

 .. option:: --log-level LEVEL